sharaiyri/learnGit/README.md

 I have learned that merging in a non-fast-forward way is much better than merging fast forward.
 And many more ... ;)

+The second commit, this time in the README.MD file